The Sims 4 game packs: Reception

 Realm of Magic received "generally favorable reviews", according to a score of 85/100 on review aggregator Metacritic.
 Gaming website Polygon praised the pack as 'a fantastic pack to play around in' but raised the concern that 'this power fantasy is capable of automating and trivializing much of the game'.
 GamesRadar+ gave the games positives as "brand new questline", "the chance to change the whole Sims 4 world" and "spooky new pet familiars".
 But, included the negative that it "can make day-to-day Sim needs irrelevant".

 Star Wars: Journey to Batuu

 The Sims 4: Star Wars: Journey to Batuu is the ninth game pack for The Sims 4, released on September 8, 2020.
 The pack allows Sims to go on adventures based on the fantasy science fiction franchise Star Wars.
+Journey to Batuu is the only The Sims 4 DLC to feature an intellectual property from outside the Sims franchise.